jp7677/hellocoreclr/README.md

 Obviously you should have CoreClr RC1 and Nodejs/npm already up and running.

-Note: For having better intellisense in Visual Studio Code you can install Typescript bindings like
+Note: for having better intellisense in Visual Studio Code you can install Typescript bindings like:
 ```bash
 HelloCoreClrApp/node_modules/.bin/tsd install angular
 HelloCoreClrApp/node_modules/.bin/tsd install angular-ui-router